-Dietary Supplements Can Help Reduce Individual and Overall Health Care Costs, According to a Recent Economic Report
+Dietary Supplements Can Reduce Individual and Overall Health Care Costs, According to a Recent Economic Report

-The complete report, including a specific breakdown of the process of the study, is found at www.CRNUSA.org.
+The complete report, including a specific breakdown of the process of the study, and why supplements reduce healthcare costs, is found at www.CRNUSA.org.

 Steve Mister, president, CRN Foundation, said“Chronic disease takes a huge toll on people’s quality of life, and the health care system spends a tremendous amount of money treating chronic disease, but has failed to focus on ways to reduce those costs through prevention,” he continued, “We already knew that the dietary supplements identified in the report can play a role in reducing the risk of certain chronic diseases; we felt compelled to find out if they could also contribute to health care cost savings by reducing the medical events associated with those conditions.
 This new report says emphatically that they do.”